 Song #334: Subterranean Homesick Blues by Bob Dylan.

 “Subterranean Homesick Blues” by Bob Dylan is a fantastic song in many respects.
 It was released in 1965.
-At that moment in US history, the Times were definitely a-changing.
-There was a growing sense of unease among many; especially, young people, about having blind faith in government officials, big business, etc., to act as stewards for democracy and the American way of life.
-Young people began to become “radicalized”; looking for new ways of living with each other, new ways of seeing the world (increasingly, through mind-altering chemicals) and, more than anything else, questioning the right of “the establishment” to exist as they presently did.
+At that moment in US history, the times were definitely a-changing.
+There was a growing sense of unease among many.
+This was especially true of young people who were starting to question the conventional wisdom about having blind faith in government officials, big business, etc., to act as stewards for democracy and the American way of life.
+Young people began to look for new ways of living with each other, new ways of seeing the world (increasingly, through mind-altering chemicals) and, increasingly, questioning the right of the establishment to exist as it presently did.
 It was a time of protest and challenges to authority that was captured perfectly by Bob Dylan in “Subterranean Homesick Blues”.

 “Johnny’s in the basement,